Get Address, Cell Count, Offset, Entire Column, and Entire Row of the Range with JavaScript via C++

 Gets a Range object that represents the entire row (or rows) that contains the specified range.

-The following sample code explains the usage of the methods and properties as discussed above.
-Please see the console output of the code given below for a reference.
+The following sample code demonstrates the usage of the methods and properties discussed above.
+Please see the console output of the code below for reference.

 Sample Code